libplctag/libplctag/BUILD.md

 The build system uses CMake to bootstrap a local build.
 On Linux.
 On Windows, this makes a Visual Studio project.

+Note that as of version 2.0.22, pre-built binaries are included in the GitHub releases.

 # Instructions for Linux